Market Segments

 Download chart data in Excel format

-Any shift in the market share between fast-food and full-service restaurants could influence the mix of foods and services offered by both types of establishments.
+Any shift in the market share between limited-service and full-service restaurants could influence the mix of foods and services offered by both types of establishments.
 For example, if trends favor full-service restaurants, the market could shift to more full-service restaurants offering a wider range of menu selections and dining amenities.
-In response, fast-food outlets might introduce comparable foods and services.
+In response, limited-service outlets might introduce comparable foods and services.